natejank/appinventor-exifparser/README.md

 ## How to use

 This plugin is designed to be used in conjunction with the ImagePicker or FilePicker blocks.
-Once you have imported the extension (using Extension -> Import extension in the sidebar), drag the ExifParse component to the screen. should display as a non-visible component.
+Once you have imported the extension (using Extension → Import extension in the sidebar), drag the ExifParse component to the screen.
+It should display as a non-visible component.

 Then, add a code block for ImagePicker.AfterPicking, feeding ImagePicker.Selection and the EXIF tag you want into ExifParse.getAttribute/setAttribute.
 For more information